networkx/nx-guides/content/algorithms/assortativity/correlation.md

 ```

 In the above plots only the nodes which are considered are colored and rest are
-grayed out and only the edges which are considerd in the assortaivty calculation
+grayed out and only the edges which are considerd in the assortativity calculation
 are drawn.

 +++